African Americans: Sexuality

 According to a Gallup survey, 4.6% of Black or African Americans self-identified as LGBT in 2016, while the total portion of American adults in all ethnic groups identifying as LGBT was 4.1% in 2016.
-African Americans are more likely to identify themselves as lesbian, gay, bisexual, or transgender than any other racial or ethnic group in the United States.
+African American women are more likely than African American men to openly identify as LGBT.

 Health

 General health

 The life expectancy for Black men in 2008 was 70.8 years.
 Life expectancy for Black women was 77.5 years in 2008.
 In 1900, when information on Black life expectancy started being collated, a Black man could expect to live to 32.5 years and a Black woman 33.5 years.
 In 1900, White men lived an average of 46.3 years and White women lived an average of 48.3 years.
 African American life expectancy at birth is persistently five to seven years lower than European Americans.
 Black men have shorter lifespans than any other group in the US besides Native American men.

 Black people have higher rates of obesity, diabetes, and hypertension than the US average.
 For adult Black men, the rate of obesity was 31.6% in 2010.
 For adult Black women, the rate of obesity was 41.2% in 2010.
-African Americans have higher rates of mortality than any other racial or ethnic group for 8 of the top 10 causes of death.
+African Americans have higher rates of mortality than any other racial or ethnic group for eight of the top ten causes of death.
 In 2013, among men, Black men had the highest rate of getting cancer, followed by White, Hispanic, Asian/Pacific Islander (A/PI), and American Indian/Alaska Native (AI/AN) men.
 Among women, White women had the highest rate of getting cancer, followed by Black, Hispanic, Asian/Pacific Islander, and American Indian/Alaska Native women.
 African Americans also have higher prevalence and incidence of Alzheimer's disease compared to the overall average.

 Black women lead the nation in abortions.
 According to a 2022 report, Black women made up 40% of abortions despite making up 13% of the U.S. woman population.